paperless-ngx/paperless-ngx/docs/configuration.rst

     Set this to the DPI your scanner produces images at.

-    Default is none, which causes paperless to fail if no DPI information is present in an image.
+    Default is none, which will automatically calculate image DPI so that the produced PDF documents are A4 sized.

 PAPERLESS_OCR_USER_ARGS=<json>